walmartlabs/lacinia-pedestal/README.md

 ## Usage

-For a basic Pedestal server, simply supply a compiled Lacinia schema to the `com.walmart.lacinia.pedestal/pedestal-server` function to generate a server, then invoke `io.pedestal.http/start`.
+For a basic Pedestal server, simply supply a compiled Lacinia schema to the `com.walmart.lacinia.pedestal/pedestal-service` function to generate a service, then invoke `io.pedestal.http/start`.

 Lacinia will handle GET and POST requests at the `/graphql` endpoint.